Pirkanmaa Regional Museum

 Cultural environment and its protection

-In Finland, the term ‘cultural environment’ refers to environments whose distinguishing characteristics are expressive of cultural development and of interaction between nature and culture.
-The term embodies the relationship between humans and the environment, past and present.
+In Finland, the term ‘cultural environment’ refers to environments whose distinguishing characteristics are expressive of cultural development and of interaction between humans and the environment, past and presesent.
 The cultural environment can also be described as consisting of cultural landscapes, archaeological monuments, architectural environments and traditional rural biotopes.
 Examples of cultural environments include old fields, roads, bridges, industrial buildings, prehistoric settlements with cemeteries and hunting sites, underwater monuments such as wrecks, important battle sites, town centres and suburban residential areas, as well as farmyards in rural areas.

 You too can participate in cultural environment management